AustinGil/vuetensils/docs/components/File.md

 ## Custom Classes

-This component can accept a `classes` prop to cusomize the output HTML classes:
+This component can accept a `classes` prop to customize the output HTML classes:

 ```
 :classes="{ root: 'root-class', input: 'input-class', text: 'text-class', dropzone: 'dropzone-class' }"